s-n-g/scale-viber/README.md

 ![QT_SCALE_FACTOR.jpg](QT_SCALE_FACTOR.jpg?raw=True "")

+The nice thing about adding a "User Environment Variable" on **Windows 10**, is that you don't even have to log-off or restart for the change to take effect.

+If you are still using **Window 7**, you will have to add a "**System Environment Variable**" and restart to see the result.

 ## Aknowledgment

 I would like to thak my friend and colleague John for helping, testing and chatting about this issue.